revision date: 2024.08.22

 Web servers use simple HTML browser scripting and do not require plug-in technology.
 Non-critical user interface features are unavailable when browser scripting is disabled.

-4.1 Welcome Page When the user enters the sensor’s IP address into the browser address field, the Ethernet F/T Welcome page appears.
+When the user enters the sensor’s IP address into the browser address field, the Ethernet F/T Welcome page appears.
 The Welcome page gives an overview of the AFT200-D80-EN main functions.
 The bottom of the page lists the calibration used by this configuration.

-4.2 Sensor Data Page This page displays the current sensor loading conditions.
+This page displays the current sensor loading conditions.
 The information on the Sensor Data page is static and becomes current after a user loads or reloads the page.

-6.6 Real-time Monitoring Page This page shows real-time F/T data from the AFT200-D80-EN sensor.
+This page shows real-time F/T data from the AFT200-D80-EN sensor.
 FT and Acceleration values, and Force/Torque data are shown on the left.
 Acceleration values and force vector directions are shown below

 The force/torque range of the graph can be changed by entering maximum and minimum values at the bottom of the graph